jesuscuevas/csus_website/tutorials/julia_debugger.md

 Debuggers are one of those peripheral skills that take a little time and effort to learn, so it's easy to put it off.
 Don't.
+You and I both write buggy programs.
 Debuggers save time by allowing you to quickly pinpoint problems.
 They also strengthen your mental model, for any language, by allowing you to constantly test, explore, and verify what you believe to be true.

+Some bugs are truly difficult to uncover, even with debuggers.
+For example, a system might have many interacting parts, and it's hard to isolate where the issue is.
+A helpful strategy in that case is to spend time hunting for it, and then walk away and clear your head.
+Go for a walk, get some fresh air, and sit back down a couple hours later, or the next day.
+Many times I've hunted fruitlessly for hours, and then sat back down with a clear head and immediately found the bug.